cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Based on the reference architecture, there are three types of interfaces on building a network digital twin system:

+{: counter="bar" style="format (%c)"}
-1)  Network-facing interfaces are twin interfaces between the real network and its twin entity.
+* Network-facing interfaces are twin interfaces between the real network and its twin entity.
 They are responsible for information exchange between real network and network digital twin.
 The candidate interfaces can be SNMP, NETCONF, etc.

-2)  Application-facing interfaces are Application-facing interfaces between the network digital twin and applications.
+* Application-facing interfaces are Application-facing interfaces between the network digital twin and applications.
 They are responsible for information exchange between network digital twin and network applications.
 The lightweight and extensible
    {{RESTFul}} interface can be the candidate northbound interface.

-3)  Internal interfaces are within network digital twin layer.
+*  Internal interfaces are within network digital twin layer.
 They are responsible for information exchange between the three
    subsystems: Data Repository, Service Mapping Models, and Digital Twin Network Management.
 These interfaces should be of high-